CAP’s team is dynamic and smart and fun -- and deeply committed to the fundamental value that college can change lives.

 Innesa RanchparProgram Coordinator

 Innesa’s love of literature is the driving force for her educational career; she received a B.A. in English from University of La Verne in 2012 and an M.A. in English from Chapman University in 2016.
 She first realized her commitment to prioritizing educational equality for the underserved community while teaching reading and writing workshops at Recovery Education Institute.
 These workshops were offered to adults with "lived experience" of mental illness who were going back to school to complete an educational degree or certificate.
 Innesa felt incredibly moved by this experience because she witnessed the positive impact educational opportunities can have on the community, and she's made a promise to herself to work alongside organizations that share this vision.
 This is why she loves CAP so much!
 During the 2016-17 school year, Innesa taught community college English and served as a CAP volunteer.
-She is so excited to be a part of the CAP team as a Project Coordinator and is invested in providing unconditional support to high-school students to help them build a proper foundation necessary for their transition into college.
+She is so excited to be a part of the CAP team as a Program Coordinator and is invested in providing unconditional support to high-school students to help them build a proper foundation necessary for their transition into college.

 Elena ArellanProgram Assistant